Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Acknolwedgments

 \subsection{Related Work}

 We now discuss methods that guarantee safety (avoiding dangerous states) and liveness (reaching a goal) for control systems and robot motion planning.
 In particular, we discuss optimal control methods, safety filters, and planner-tracker frameworks.
-Then, we discuss piecewise affine (PWA) system models, which we leverage to overcome limitations of conservativeness and computational tractability for providing safety and liveness guarantees with state-of-the-art methods.
+We also note connections between our approach and sampling-based motion planning.
+Finally, we discuss PWA system models, which we leverage to overcome limitations of conservativeness and computational tractability for providing safety and liveness guarantees with state-of-the-art methods.